 Illustrated by Symbols

-Masonic symbolism was used in the past to remind fraternity members of its teachings, and they still serve the same purpose today, and are commonly found on Masonic items and regalia.
-Masonic values have therefore survived because they have always been important in society, no matter its location in the world and no matter when this society existed, they are still very relevant today.
+Masonic symbolism was used in the past to remind fraternity members of its teachings and they still serve the same purpose today.

+They are commonly found on Masonic items and regalia.
+Masonic values have survived because they have always been important in society, and no matter the location or time, they are still very relevant today.

 This explains why Freemasonry has not only survived throughout all these years but has progressively increased its members.